polydice/Pasta.js/README.md

 Or UMD build in `dist/pasta-full.min.js` in the installed folder.

 ### Browser Support
-It should use some polyfills expect for morden brosers, such as Chrome, Firefox, Microsoft Edge and Safari.
+It should use some polyfills expect for modern browsers, such as Chrome, Firefox, Microsoft Edge and Safari.

 ### API